- ABOUT MassCEC

 Automated Wood Heating (Closed)

 - Typically installed in buildings with baseboard hot water heating, but furnace options are also available for homes with forced air heating

 - Can be more cost-effective than heating with traditional oil, propane or electric heat

 Ground-Source Heat Pumps (Closed)

 Ground-source heat pumps (GSHPs) can provide cost-effective, energy-efficient space heating and cooling, hot water, and process heat by utilizing the nearly constant temperature underground to transfer heat between the ground and your facility.
 GSHPs are typically the most efficient type of heat pump.
 Though they require electricity to operate, efficient GSHPs can provide the same amount of heating for substantially less than traditional electric heating.
-Grants of up to $250,000 are available for commercial-scale systems and $25,000 for small-scale systems.
+Grants of up to $250,000 are available.

 - Great option for new construction, but can also replace existing forced air or hydronic heating systems